bubuntux/nordvpn/README.md

 All traffic going through the container is router to the vpn (unless whitelisted), If connection to the vpn drops your connection to the internet stays blocked until the VPN tunnel is restored.
 THIS IS THE DEFAULT BEHAVIOUR AND CAN NOT BE DISABLE.

+## Privoxy support

+By defining the `HTTP_PROXY_PORT` ENV variable, [Privoxy](https://www.privoxy.org/) is enabled, to allow using the VPN from the browser.
+Thanks to [Joentje](https://github.com/Joentje/nordvpn-proxy) for both Privoxy and runit example, in which this was based.

 # ENVIRONMENT VARIABLES

 - `USER` - User for NordVPN account.